Advance 2 BSN Accelerated Second Degree Program

-- Payment is by the semester, not a lump sum up front like other programs.
+- Payment is by the semester, not a lump sum up front like some other programs.

-- WCU NCLEX-RN nursing board first-time passing rate has ranged from 90 to 100% for the last 7 cohort
+- WCU NCLEX-RN nursing board first-time passing rate has ranged from 90 to 100% for the last 7 cohorts.

 - As a recent graduate stated: "It was a tough program, but I think we all learned a lot...I am happy to say I...got my dream position as a NICU RN"